-Overview of how to undo a Roth IRA mistake by recharacterizing a contribution or conversion.
+Overview of how to undo a Roth IRA mistake by recharacterizing a contribution.

 You might call it the “oops” rule.
-You can switch your IRA contribution from one type of IRA to another, or undo a conversion.
+You can switch your IRA contribution from one type of IRA to another.
 Subject to some restrictions, you can go from Roth to traditional or from traditional to Roth.
-You can use this rule to recover from a failed conversion, or simply because you changed your mind.
-You can even use this rule to reduce your taxes by reversing a conversion following stock market losses.
+You can use this rule to recover from a failed conversion, or simply because you changed your mind about where your contribution should go.
 Now that’s a friendly rule!

 About the only unfriendly thing about this rule is the seven-syllable word used to describe it.
 A better description, in just three syllables: it’s a do-over.
 This rule allows you to change something you did in the past, and treat it as if that’s the way you did it in the first place.
 You switch contribution money or conversion money from one type of IRA to another.
 If you follow all the rules, it’s as if you traveled back in time: you get to pretend the first choice never happened.

 Here are some of the possible ways you could use this rule:

 - Failed conversion.
 You converted a regular IRA to a Roth IRA in February.
 In November you realize the conversion included a required minimum distribution, which isn’t permitted.
 One way to fix that problem is with a recharacterization.

 - Regular contribution to traditional IRA.
 You made a regular contribution to a traditional IRA and now you wish you had contributed that money to a Roth IRA instead.
 No problem!
 Substitute a Roth IRA for the traditional IRA as the recipient of that contribution.